 Vintage Cedar Chest

 I was given this ugly duckling when my aunt and uncle were downsizing.
 It was built for them around 1950.
 I've never seen one like it, with the drawer on the bottom.
 After months of staring at it I decided to do something with it.
 It was taking up valuable space in my small studio.
 Not that's it's done, I'm not sure I can part with it.
 It is one of the prettiest pieces I have ever done.
-I hope you
+I hope you like it.

 In all its ugly glory.
 The side piece was broken and it had a terrible moth ball smell.
 It had numerous coats of varnish which was difficult to remove.
 I brought the chest outside and liberally applied paint stripper and then followed it up with the palm sander.
 I wasn't able to remove all the varnish but enough of it that I was confident I could work with what was left over.

 I did not take enough photos.
 But this is what I did to achieve this result.
 After sanding and cleaning it really well with soap and water, I applied 1 coat of Zinsser Bin (shellac base).
 I let that dry about a week.
 Then I painted it with chalk paint and let that dry over the summer.
 I didn't have time to work on it.
 When I came back to my project, I no longer liked the color of chalk I had used.
 So I repainted it with Fusion Mineral paint.
 I painted the top with 1 coat of Algonquin and the rest with 2 coats of Cashmere.
 Then I added 2 coats of SFO stain in Cappuccino to the top.
 Finished it up with a gorgeous IOD transfer.
 The transfer was so easy to apply.
 I went very slow and followed the instructions.

 - Fusion Mineral Paint in Algonquin and Cashmere.
 (Raggs to Riches, my local retailer)